NetSys/bess/docs/install.md

 There are other packages that are not strictly required, but strongly recommended as follows.

 #### 1. Optional Packages
-- `linux-header`: to build the kernel module for BESS virtual ports.
+- `linux-headers`: to build the kernel module for BESS virtual ports.
 Linux 3.19 or higher is required.
-- `graph-easy`: "show pipeline" and "monitor pipeline" in bessctl depends on this Perl module
+- `libgraph-easy-perl`: "show pipeline" and "monitor pipeline" in bessctl depends on this Perl module
-- `docker`: some sample configuration files use Docker, to demonstrate how to use virtual ports in Linux containers.
+- `docker.io`: some sample configuration files use Docker, to demonstrate how to use virtual ports in Linux containers.
 - `python-scapy`: some sample configuration files use this library to craft test packets.

 #### 2. Optional packages to enable DPDK PMDs